apache/felix-atomos/README.md

 # Build

 Java 11 must be used to build Atomos.
-Atomos build and tests require using some SNAPSHOT builds of a few different projects on git hub.
+Atomos build uses the latest 1.0.0.Beta2 version of the moditect plugin (https://github.com/moditect/moditect.git).
+This plugin provides some cool utilities for adding module-infos to existing dependency JARs and building `jlink` images.
+Atomos build and tests require use of SNAPSHOT builds of the following projects on git hub.
 The following repositories must be cloned and built locally before building Atomos.

 - https://github.com/apache/felix - To fix https://issues.apache.org/jira/browse/FELIX-5958 the gogo component needs to be
 built to get the latest org.apache.felix.command bundle built
-- https://github.com/moditect/moditect.git - To get the latest SNAPSHOT.
-This plugin provides some cool utilities for adding module-infos to existing dependency JARs and building `jlink` images.

 Once you have the above built and installed into your local maven `.m2` repository you can then build the Atomos framework with: